BMI eligibility at a glance

 Reasons your doctor might say no

 Personal or family history of this rare thyroid cancer.
-FDA black box warning — animal studies showed tumour risk at GLP-1 receptor sites in thyroid tissue.
+The FDA requires a serious warning on the label because animal studies showed a thyroid tumour risk with GLP-1 drugs.

-Multiple Endocrine Neoplasia type 2 — an inherited condition involving genetic tendency to develop thyroid and other endocrine tumours.
+Multiple Endocrine Neoplasia type 2 — an inherited condition with a genetic tendency to develop thyroid and other hormone-related tumours.

 Phentermine/topiramate causes birth defects — cannot be used.
 GLP-1s are not approved for pregnancy.

-Naltrexone blocks opioid receptors.
+Naltrexone blocks how opioids work in your body.
 Taking it while on opioids causes immediate withdrawal.

-Bupropion lowers the seizure threshold — not suitable for people with a seizure history.
+Bupropion makes seizures more likely — not suitable for people with a seizure history.

 Phentermine is a stimulant — not suitable in narrow-angle glaucoma or overactive thyroid.